 | Removing every soffit | Testing first, then deciding whether the ceiling work is worth it |

-The expensive move is spending on the part that photographs well while the layout, lighting, storage, or floor patch still fails.
+The expensive move is spending on the part that shows up in pictures while the layout, the lighting, the storage, or the floor patch still fails.

 The Cheaper Remodel May Be the Smarter One

-A smaller ranch kitchen remodel can outperform a bigger one.
+A smaller ranch kitchen remodel can beat a bigger one.

 Keep the sink wall if it works.
 Use a peninsula instead of forcing an island into a room that cannot carry one.
-Open one useful section of wall instead of removing the whole run.
-Keep a working window.
+Open one useful stretch of wall instead of the whole run.
+Keep a good window.
 Spend on lighting, storage, and floor repair before decorative tile.

-The expensive remodel is not always the better remodel.
-Sometimes it is just the remodel that moved more things.
+The expensive remodel is not always the better one.
+Sometimes it is just the one that moved more things.

 What to Price Before Cabinets Go In